-As a direct comparison, we’ll look at the Apple Watch (including the Series 3 and new Series 5 (the Series 4 is no longer on sale) vs the Fitbit Charge 4, Fitbit Versa 2 and Fitbit Ionic.
-For more on the latest, read our Fitbit Charge 4 review.
+As a direct comparison, we’ll look at the Apple Watch (including the Series 3, and new Watch SE, and new Series 6 vs the Fitbit Charge 4, Fitbit Versa 2, Versa 3 and Fitbit Sense.
+Read our Fitbit Charge 4 review.

 Both Apple and Fitbit make excellent products, so it's a matter of deciding which features really matter to you.
 We will focus on health and fitness as a core requirement, but there is more to both brands than just these functions.

 Keeping fit doesn’t mean you have to be a gym freak or marathon runner.
 Keeping active throughout the day offers real health benefits too, and both the Apple Watch and Fitbit activity trackers are superb at getting you moving more.

 The Apple Watch and Fitbit activity trackers measure steps taken, distance travelled and calories burned.
 They also show you how many minutes you’ve been active during the day.
 Each tracks your progress over time and can store historical data, and you set daily goals for yourself.

 In addition, the Fitbit smartwatches (excluding the Versa Lite Edition) have a barometric altimeter that counts distance climbed (take the hilly route home, not the flat one).
 The Fitbits also sync weight data from optional Fitbit Aria scales.